 There are all kinds of statistics that get thrown around, some of which appear rather dubious.
 As a result, there seems to be a lot of suspicion about statistics in general.
 But is that warranted?
 Let's start with what statistics are.
 According to Wikipedia, statistics is "the discipline that concerns the collection, organization, displaying, analysis,… Continue reading Can You Believe Statistics?

 Cannabis.
 It's a plant that's well known for getting people high, but it's also become increasingly accepted for medicinal purposes, particularly for pain and nausea.
 But what do we know about the interaction between cannabis and mental illness?
 There's been a clearly established link between cannabis use and triggering the onset of psychotic illness in… Continue reading What Does the Research Say on Cannabis and Mental Illness?

 On a recent post of mine, Dangerous Voyage left a comment mentioning a research study and a documentary about it that I might be interested in.
 I was interested, and sufficiently so that I wanted to share it with all of you.
 The Dunedin Study has followed a group of 1000 individuals born in 1972 in… Continue reading The Science Of Us

-I have previously written about improving research literacy to gain greater understanding of mental health research.
+geralt on Pixabay I have previously written about improving research literacy to gain greater understanding of mental health research.
 In that post, I described some of the terms commonly used in research.
 In this post, I'll talk about some of the common types of research design for both quantitative and qualitative studies.
-Quantitative research Quantitative studies yield quantifiable… Continue reading Research design and Why It Matters
+Quantitative research Quantitative… Continue reading Research Design and Why It Matters

-We are regularly bombarded with news of the latest scientific research findings, and sometimes it seems like you can find a study to tell you just about anything.
-My concern with news reporting of research is that many people (including members of the media) have relatively limited research literacy.
+We're regularly bombarded with news of the latest scientific research findings, and sometimes it seems like you can find a study to tell you just about anything.
+My concern with news reporting of research findings is that many people (including members of the media) have relatively limited research literacy.
 Research literacy refers to the ability… Continue reading Why Research Literacy Matters in Mental Health